How to Track Player Development in Youth Soccer (Without Spreadsheets)

 4. Parents need to see it

 Parents pay the bills.
-When they can see their kid’s progress over time, not just hear about it at a parent-coach meeting, satisfaction goes up, retention goes up, and referrals go up.
+When they can see what their kid is working on and whether the focus is moving, not just hear about it at a parent-coach meeting, satisfaction goes up, retention goes up, and referrals go up.

 The loop that makes it work